rosskevin/ts-esm-workspaces/README.md

 ## Current issues

-- `main` in `project.json` is required for building.
+- `main` in `project.json` is required for building ([see bug #49266](https://github.com/microsoft/TypeScript/issues/49266)).
 This is invalid, as this is an ESM-only module and there should be no fallback at all to CJS (because one does not exist).
 It seems like a false flag pretending to be CJS, when this seems like a Typescript resolution error instead.

-## Status

-- `tsc -b` works, but only with the above `main` issue caveat.
-Still more to do and try.
+From the handbook:
   > Node.js supports a new field for defining entry points in package.json called "exports".
 This field is a more powerful alternative to defining "main" in package.json, and can control what parts of your package are exposed to consumers.

+## Status

+- We are faking `main` until we make it, see above.

 ## Structure